-If you start noticing UI lag or another performance issue after install iOS 16, try restarting your iPhone.
+If you start noticing UI lag or another performance issue after installing the latest version of iOS 16, try restarting your iPhone.
 Power it down, leave it off for a minute, and the turn it back on.
 This has resolved many issues for us in the past.

 Update Your iPhone

 Apple will occasionally push new iOS 16 software to your iPhone.
-Point updates (x.x.x) are typically focused on fixing bugs while milestone upgrades (x.x) usually deliver a mix of new enhancements.
+The company’s point updates (x.x.x) are typically focused on fixing bugs while milestone upgrades (x.x) usually deliver a mix of new enhancements.